-Cincinnati's location straddles the borders of Ohio, Kentucky and Indiana, which means that expats moving to the city have a wide pool of housing options in terms of neighbourhoods, types of architecture and price range.
+Cincinnati's location straddles the borders of Ohio, Kentucky and Indiana, which means that new arrivals in the city have a huge diversity of neighbourhoods and architecture to choose from, as well as a wide price range.

-Factors to consider when deciding on a home in Cincinnati will include proximity to one's workplace, access to transport links, and, for expats with children, the presence of good local schools.
-In addition, expats will need to consider lifestyle preferences – such as being close to nightlife and entertainment facilities or access to green areas and open spaces.
+Factors to consider when deciding on a home in Cincinnati will include proximity to one's workplace, access to transport links and, for those with children, the presence of good local schools.
+In addition, new arrivals will need to consider lifestyle preferences – such as being close to nightlife and entertainment facilities or access to green areas and open spaces.

 Types of accommodation